 “Correctly orienting the nut and positioning it to the bolt was challenging, but so was designing the nest,” acknowledges Buckner.
 “It had to ensure alignment of the nut and bolt, as well as permit easy bracket loading and unloading after the nut was driven.”

-Graham says customers in the auto industry frequently feed nuts onto studs in the cylinder heads of small engines, and to assemble the discs for disc brakes.
-He also claims that some manufacturers are testing Weber nut feeders with vision-inspection systems to verify the nut’s diameter and thread height before it’s installed.
+Assemblers in the auto industry frequently feed nuts onto studs in the cylinder heads of small engines, and to assemble the discs for disc brakes.
+Some manufacturers are testing nut feeders with vision-inspection systems to verify the nut’s diameter and thread height before it’s installed.

-In the aerospace industry, manufacturers use the supplier’s feeders to automatically feed and install threaded HI-LOK and HI-LITE collars (nuts) onto mating pins.
+In the aerospace industry, manufacturers use feeders to automatically feed and install threaded HI-LOK and HI-LITE collars (nuts) onto mating pins.
 The collars are made of red-anodized aluminum.
-Graham says the custom feeders also are designed to vacuum up the collar ends that break off after installation.
+The feeders also are designed to vacuum up the collar ends that break off after installation.

 In general, feeders can also easily handle square nuts, tee nuts, unfaced nuts (which have a nonmachined surface), Keps nuts (which have a retained washer) and long coupling nuts.
 More difficult types are slotted nuts and castle nuts, which feature slots in a rounded section above either the threads or the main nut.